Using CHIEF for declaring goods into or out of Northern Ireland

 CHIEF will not be compatible with XI prefixes and traders will need to use their GB prefixed EORI on CHIEF.

-- check whether you can declare your goods not ‘at risk’ of onward movement into the EU under the terms of the Northern Ireland Protocol
+You’ll need to check if you can declare your goods not ‘at risk’ of onward movement into the EU under the terms of the Northern Ireland Protocol.

 If your goods are ‘at risk’ you will have to work out the applicable EU tariff, taking account of the duties applicable which can be done using online calculation tools, or through talking to your customs agent.

-Your goods will be considered ‘at risk’ if the above conditions are not met.
-You will need to input the correct EU tariff amount you have manually calculated into box 47 in the CHIEF declaration.
-Find out how to manually override duties in section 2.2 of the UK Trade Tariff.
+If you cannot declare your goods not ‘at risk’, you’ll need to input the correct EU tariff amount you have manually calculated into box 47 in the CHIEF declaration.
+Find out how to manually override duties.

-If you are moving a mixture of goods that are ‘at risk and not ‘at risk’, you will have to declare these on separate declarations in CHIEF.
+If you are moving a mixture of goods that are ‘at risk and not ‘at risk’, you will have to declare these on separate declarations using CHIEF.